Aliases for DIS3L2 Gene

 The protein encoded by this gene is similar in sequence to 3'/5' exonucleolytic subunits of the RNA exosome.
 The exosome is a large multimeric ribonucleotide complex responsible for degrading various RNA substrates.
 Several transcript variants, some protein-coding and some not, have been found for this gene. [provided by RefSeq, Mar 2012]

 GeneCards Summary for DIS3L2 Gene

 DIS3L2 (DIS3 Like 3'-5' Exoribonuclease 2) is a Protein Coding gene.
-Diseases associated with DIS3L2 include perlman syndrome and factitious disorder.
+Diseases associated with DIS3L2 include perlman syndrome and wilms tumor susceptibility-5.
 GO annotations related to this gene include magnesium ion binding and 3-5-exoribonuclease activity.
 An important paralog of this gene is DIS3L.

 UniProtKB/Swiss-Prot for DIS3L2 Gene

 3-5-exoribonuclease that specifically recognizes RNAs polyuridylated at their 3 end and mediates their degradation.
 Component of an exosome-independent RNA degradation pathway that mediates degradation of both mRNAs and miRNAs that have been polyuridylated by a terminal uridylyltransferase, such as ZCCHC11/TUT4.
 Mediates degradation of cytoplasmic mRNAs that have been deadenylated and subsequently uridylated at their 3.
 Mediates degradation of uridylated pre-let-7 miRNAs, contributing to the maintenance of embryonic stem (ES) cells.
 Essential for correct mitosis, and negatively regulates cell proliferation.